-5 SUMMARY AND CONCLUSIONS:
+5. SUMMARY AND CONCLUSIONS:

-5.1 Whilst concerns have been raised by adjacent occupiers over matters not relevant to planning (i.e. boundary wall issues) and the Town Council relating to over intensification, it is the opinion of officers from assessment of the relationship with nearby dwellings and the mixed character of development in the area that there are no strong grounds to warrant resisting the planning permission.
+5.1 Whilst concerns have been raised by adjacent occupiers over matters not relevant to planning (i.e. boundary wall issues) and by the Town Council relating to over intensification, it is the opinion of officers from assessment of the relationship with nearby dwellings and the mixed character of development in the area that there are no strong grounds to warrant resisting the planning permission.
 The application is recommended for grant.

-RECOMMENDATION: GRANT- for the following reasons:-
+RECOMMENDATION: GRANT- subject to the following conditions:-

-1. The development to which this permission relates shall be begun no later thaninsert DATE (5 years)

-2. The development hereby permitted shall be carried out in strict accordance with details shown on the following submitted plans and documents unless specified as otherwise within any other condition pursuant to this permission:

-(i) Proposed elevations and floor plan (Drawing No. 1608/P/02) received 9 May 2017

-(ii) Proposed site/block plan and street scene (Drawing No. 1608/P/01 Rev. A) received 9 May 2017 (iii) Existing elevations, site and location plan (Drawing No. 1608/S/01) received 3 April 2017.

-3. Notwithstanding the provisions of all Classes of Part 1 of Schedule 2 of the Town and Country Planning (General Permitted Development) Order 1995 (or any order revoking and re-enacting that Order with or without modification) no development permitted by the said Classes shall be carried out without approval in writing of the Local Planning Authority.

-4. No site clearance works or development shall take place until the written approval of the Local Planning Authority has been obtained to a detailed scheme of hard and soft landscaping for the site, and such scheme shall include details of:

-(a) proposed new trees, hedgerows, shrubs or vegetation, including confirmation of species, numbers, and location and the proposed timing of implementing the planting;

-(b) proposed materials to be used on any driveway(s), paths and other hard surfaced areas;

-(c) Proposed positions, design, materials and type of boundary treatment, including screen walls and fences, and the timing of implementing the treatment;

-The timing of the carrying out of the planting, landscaping, erection of screen walls and fences relative to the different elements of the development.

-5. All planting, seeding or turfing, screen walling and fencing, and boundary treatment comprised in the approved details of landscaping shall be completed strictly in accordance with the timescale set out therein.
+- 1. Approval of the details of the appearance of the building(s) and landscaping of the site (hereinafter called ""the reserved matters"") shall be obtained from the Local Planning Authority in writing before the commencement of any development. - 2.
+Any application for approval of the reserved matters shall be made to the Local Planning Authority before the expiration of three years from the date of this permission. - 3.
+The development hereby permitted shall be begun either before the expiration of five years from the date of this permission, or before the expiration of two years from the date of approval of the last of the reserved matters to be approved, whichever is the later. - 4.
+The development hereby permitted shall be carried out in strict accordance with details shown on the following submitted plans and documents unless specified as otherwise within any other condition pursuant to this permission: - (i) Proposed elevations and floor plan (Drawing No. 1608/P/02) received 9 May 2017 (ii) Proposed site/block plan and street scene (Drawing No. 1608/P/01 Rev. A) received 9 May 2017 - (iii) Existing elevations, site and location plan (Drawing No. 1608/S/01) received 3 April 2017 - 5.
+The proposed dwelling shall be a bungalow with a maximum height of 4.6 metres and footprint dimensions as shown on drawing no. 1608/P/0. - 6.
+Notwithstanding the provisions of all Classes of Part 1 of Schedule 2 of the Town and Country Planning (General Permitted Development) Order 1995 (or any order revoking and reenacting that Order with or without modification) no development permitted by the said Classes shall be carried out without approval in writing of the Local Planning Authority. - 7.
+All planting, seeding or turfing, screen walling and fencing, and boundary treatment comprised in the approved details of landscaping shall be completed strictly in accordance with the timescale set out therein.
 Any trees or plants which within a period of 5 years from being planted die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, unless the Local Planning Authority gives written approval to any variation.
-All screen walls and fences shall be maintained and retained as approved unless the Local Planning Authority gives written approval to any variation.

-6. The dwelling hereby approved shall not be occupied until the written approval of the Local Planning Authority has been obtained to the arrangements for compliance with the Council's policies and Supplementary Planning Guidance in relation to the provision of Open Space.
+All screen walls and fences shall be maintained and retained as approved unless the Local Planning Authority gives written approval to any variation. - 8.
+The dwelling hereby approved shall not be occupied until the written approval of the Local Planning Authority has been obtained to the arrangements for compliance with the Council's policies and Supplementary Planning Guidance in relation to the provision of Open Space.

-The reason(s) for the condition(s) is(are):-
+The reasons for the conditions are:-